 Like Peng Shuai, Ekaterina Makarova is into her first ever Grand Slam semi-final and hasn’t dropped a set all week.
 Furthermore, Lucie Safarova also achieved the same feat when she reached the semi-finals at Wimbledon.
 Makarova has been in brilliant form of late; she reached the semi-finals of the International event in Washington D.C. and the semi-finals of the Premier event in Montreal.
 Despite those performances, she has still gone under the radar at this tournament.
 As well as reaching the semi-finals of the singles tournament, Makarova is into the semi-finals of the doubles tournament with her partner, Elena Vesnina.
 The pair beat the Williams sisters, 7-6(5) 6-4 on Tuesday.

 The first of the US Open semi-finals is already set and will be between Peng Shuai and Caroline Wozniacki.
 On Tuesday, Peng cruised past Belinda Bencic, 6-2 6-1 in the day session and Wozniacki rolled past Sara Errani, 6-0 6-1 in the night session.
-It was another great performance from Wozniacki, who hit 26 winners to 10 unforced errors and broke Errani's serve on all six occasions.
+It was another great performance from Wozniacki, who hit 26 winners to 10 unforced errors and broke Errani’s serve on all six occasions.
 Both Wozniacki and Peng have played some superb tennis this fortnight.
-After two one-sided quarter-finals, i'm hopeful that the pair will produce an exciting semi-final.
-If you missed Peng's delightful press conference after her quarter-final win then you can watch it here.
+After two one-sided quarter-finals, I’m hopeful that the pair will produce an exciting semi-final.

 This post was written by James of Moo’s Tennis Blog